-For the year ended March 31, 2020, the Company reported underwriting income of £1,428,000.
-The increase of £1,073,000 compared to the prior year was caused primarily by an increase in premiums earned and a decrease in claims expenses during the year.
-The loss ratio for the Malta operations increased by 4 percentage points compared with the prior year.
+For the year ended March 31, 2021, the Company reported underwriting income of £2,002,000.
+The increase of £297,000 compared to the prior year was caused primarily by an increase in net premiums earned and a decrease in claims expenses during the year, partially netted off by an increase in general and administrative expenses.
+The net loss ratio for the operations decreased by 14 percentage points compared with the prior year.